aaronbeekay/aaronbeekay.github.io/projects/2019-report/data-sources/index.md

 title: Data sources
 ---

-A few notes on the sources for my report data.
+On the sources for my report data:

 ### Time tracking data
 Recorded manually - details on the [methods page](/projects/{{project-slug}}/methods).